Dan Piper Award

 collette divito speaking to a crowd at nyc buddy walk

-The Dan Piper Award was established to commemorate self-advocate Dan Piper’s life by celebrating an individual with Down syndrome- 18 or older-who, through everyday activities, bring about greater public awareness and understanding of people with Down syndrome in his or her community.
+The Dan Piper Award was established to commemorate self-advocate Dan Piper’s life by celebrating an individual with Down syndrome (18 or older) who, through everyday activities, brings about greater public awareness and understanding of people with Down syndrome in their community.

 The recipient of the Dan Piper Award will receive a trip to the NYC Buddy Walk and a photo in the Times Square Video!